DankIdol/MMITool/README.md

 ![Logo](addons/MMITool/icon.png)

-A plugin for Gotod (3.3) that simplifies working with MultimeshInstances.
+A plugin for Godot (3.3) that simplifies working with MultimeshInstances.
-If you have a lot of repeating models in a 3D scene, you should optimize iit by using a MultiMesh.
+If you have a lot of repeating models in a 3D scene, you should optimize it by using a MultiMesh.
 Godot's editor doesn't make that easy, and you have to place your meshes by code.

 With this tool, you can place everything visually and not have to worry about performance hits.